sean00002/multi-site-BIRD/README.md

 8. `qi_q.stan`
     - BIRD model breakdown, to simply infer `q` from `qi`

+## cmdStan: Other accessory files
+1. `data_simulator_together.ipynb`
+    - Used to simulate data
+        1. The data of all variants to have same simulated `theta`.

 ## cmdStan: Other accessory directories
 1. `STANINPUTS`
     - To store all simulated inputs including the visible inputs and inputs for Stan.